Seagate/cortx-k8s/k8_cortx_cloud/README.txt

 scp prereq-deploy-cortx-cloud.sh root@192.168.1.1:/home/
 scp solution.yaml root@192.168.1.1:/home/

-2. Run prerequisite script on all worker nodes in the cluster, and untainted master node that allows scheduling. "<disk>" is a required input to run this script.
+2. Run prerequisite script on all worker nodes in the cluster, and untainted primary node that allows scheduling. "<disk>" is a required input to run this script.
 This disk should NOT be any of the devices listed in "solution.storage.cvg*" in the "solution.yaml"
    file: